Palash90/vi/README.md

 1.1 The importance of vi
 ------------------------
-While there are many text editors available (Both GUI Based and Text Based), vi is pretty popular in \*nix community.
+While there are many text editors available (both GUI-based and text-Based), vi is pretty popular in the \*nix community.
-Reasons behind this are following -
+The reasons behind this are the following -
- 1. vi editor is standardized by POSIX, so any POSIX compliant system must have this editor.
-Thus it can be life saver at times when you have to perform some text editing but you do not have any other option available to you.
+ 1. The vi editor is standardized by POSIX, so any POSIX compliant system must have this editor.
+Thus it can be a life saver at times when you have to perform some text editing but you do not have any other option available to you.
  2. Also if you are connecting to other machine using ssh, no GUI based editor will work.
 So, vi can be used to edit files in remote systems as and when required.
  3. vi is extremely fast and runs on low resources.
- 4. While using vi editor users need not use mouse and there are very few control key combination required in vi.
+ 4. While using the vi editor, users need not use a mouse and there are very few control key combination required in vi.
     This saves a lot of time.
  5. As vi is available everywhere and many Unix/Linux users use this